 That his or her term shall may not extend beyond that of the

 (b) The board

-not employ more than one assistant for
+shall may not employ more than one assistant for

 each two hundred teachers or major fraction thereof.